Anomalous symmetry breaking in Weyl semimetal CeAlGe: Single crystals grown under different conditions

 \section{Single crystals grown under different conditions}

-Additional two batches of CeAlGe single crystals were grown with the following conditions: (i) Cerium ingot from Ames Laboratory and Al was used as a flux and (ii) Cerium ingot from Alfa Aesar and In flux was used to grow CeAlGe single crystals.
+Additional two batches of CeAlGe single crystals were grown with the following conditions: (i) cerium ingot from Ames Laboratory and Al flux and (ii) cerium ingot from Alfa Aesar and In flux were used to grow CeAlGe single crystals.
 Cerium from Alfa Aesar was also used to grow the crystals presented in the main text.
-Canfield crucible with the frit\cite{Canfield2016} was used in these two growths to prevent Si substitution from the quartz wool in the catch crucible.
+A Canfield crucible set with the frit\cite{Canfield2016} was used in these two growths to prevent Si substitution from the quartz wool in the catch crucible.
 The batches of crystals were grown at different times with the same temperature profile in the same Lindberg/Blue M 1500$^{\circ}$C box furnace.